AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 ==================

-Parallel computing is what HPC is really all about: processing things on more than one CPU at once.
+Parallel computing is what HPC is really all about: processing things on more than one processor at once.
 By now, you should have read all of the previous tutorials.

 Parallel programming models
 ---------------------------

-Parallel programming is a completely different way of programming.
-Most Triton users don't need to write their own applications, at most they will be running existing programs, but in order to understand things, we start with some introduction.
+Parallel programming is used to create programs that can execute instructions on multiple processors at a same time.
+Most of our users that run their programs in parallel utilize existing parallel execution features that are present in their programs and thus do not need to learn how to create parallel programs.
+But even when one is running programs in parallel, it is important to understand different models of parallel execution.

 The two main models are:

-* Shared memory program (or multithreading) runs on only one node because, like the name says, all the memory has to be accessible to all the processes.
-Thus, scaleability is limited to a number of CPU cores available within one computational node.
+* Shared memory (or multithreaded) programs run multiple independent workers on the same machine.
+As the name suggests, all of the computer's memory has to be accessible to all of the processes. **Thus programs that utilize this model are limited to one node only.** Likewise, the maximum number of workers is usually the number of CPU cores available on the computational node.
 The code is easier to implement and the same code can still be run in a serial mode.
-  Examples of application that utilize this model: Matlab, R, OpenMP applications, typical parallel desktop programs.
+Example applications that utilize this model: Matlab, R, Python multithreading/multiprocessing, OpenMP applications, BLAS libraries, FFTW libraries, typical multithreaded parallel pesktop programs.

 * Message passing programming (e.g. MPI, message passing interface) can run on multiple nodes interconnected with the network via passing data through MPI software libraries.
-The large-scale scientific programs are MPI.
-MPI can scale to thousands of CPU cores, but it's harder to implement from the programmer point of view.
+Almost all large-scale scientific programs utilize MPI.
+MPI can scale to thousands of CPU cores, but depending on the case it can be harder to implement from the programmer's point of view.
+Example applications that utilize this
+  model: CP2K, GPAW, LAMMPS, OpenFoam.

 Both models, MPI and shared memory, can be combined in one application, in this case we are talking about hybrid parallel programming model.